ScriptSherpa/XGboost-algorithm-RESEARCH-/README.md

-# 🚀 Optimizing XGBoost for High-Dimensional Text Data
+# 🚀 Optimizing XGBoost for High-Dimensional Text Data paper

 ## 📌 Project Overview
 This research focuses on optimizing **XGBoost** for **high-dimensional text classification** using the **20 Newsgroups Dataset**.
 By implementing **feature selection, dimensionality reduction, and hyperparameter tuning**, we aim to enhance model efficiency, reduce overfitting, and improve generalization.